chili-publish/grafx-documentation/docs/release-notes/index.md

 - Improved the performance of the 'Get' endpoints for media and templates.
 - Transitioned to using a token cache service for fetching internal tokens, moving away from direct calls to the identity provider.
 - Standardized the examples in Swagger documentation for consistency.
-- Sandbox, Demo & Trials environments now have watermarked output.
-This enables you to try out all functionality.

 ### Fixes